Sunlight shining through green tree leaves

 THERAPIST | master of SOCIAL WORK

-"The goal is not to be cured, but to develop” (Dr. Gabor Mate) I believe that the point of therapy is not to free you from the pain and struggles of life, but to support you in your personal growth by helping you uncover your authentic self which holds your capacity to heal.
-My role as a therapist is to support and guide you in the process of rediscovering the inherent wisdom and strength within you through fostering self-understanding and creating a space of compassionate, non-judgmental acceptance of who you are and what you’ve experienced.
+"The goal is not to be cured, but to develop" (Dr. Gabor Mate).
+I believe that the point of therapy is not to free you from the struggles of life, but to support you in your growth and help you uncover your authentic self which holds your capacity to heal.
+My role as a therapist is to support and guide you in the process of rediscovering the wisdom and strength within you by building self-understanding and creating a space of compassionate, non-judgmental acceptance of who you are and what you’ve experienced.
+My work is trauma-informed and based in relationality as starting with a strong therapeutic relationship is important for allowing your experiences and authentic self to flow naturally.

-With a master’s degree in clinical social work, I’m passionate about social justice and I believe that each person doing their own individual work is the first step to creating a more just, sustainable world around us.
-At the core of my work is relationality as I believe that building a strong therapeutic relationship is important for allowing your experiences and authentic self to flow naturally.
+• With a master’s degree in clinical social work, I’m passionate about social justice and I believe that each person doing their own individual work is the first step to creating a more just, sustainable world around us.
 As a second generation Canadian, I understand first-hand how the intersections of mental health, cultural identity and stigma can shape the way a person experiences therapy.
 I also strive to be an effective 2SLGBTQ+ ally and to hold space for every part of you to be seen, heard and valued.

-Making the choice to go to therapy can come with so many mixed emotions.
-You might be feeling anxiety over what might come up, not knowing what to expect, or thoughts about what “needing therapy” says about you.
-It might also feel relieving or exciting to think about the possibility of not struggling so much.
 If you’re feeling fed up with the weight of your emotions and feeling like every day is a struggle to manage, then therapy might be your next step.
 Therapy is the place for not only working through the traumatic and difficult parts of your life, but also the place to celebrate your progress and all the beautiful things that you experience along the way.

 Sara Lazareck